Wave of the future: How DASA-backed AI innovation is revolutionising maritime rescue

 Scotland-based SME Zelim has won a contract with the US Navy to deploy their innovative AI-enabled Person-in-Water detection and tracking technology, known as ZOE.

-• In 2024, Zelim was awarded a US Navy contract to deploy ZOE - their advanced AI-enabled person in water detection and tracking technology
+- In 2024, Zelim partnered with Tedgar Consulting to secure a contract with the US Navy to deploy ZOE - their advanced AI-enabled person in water detection and tracking technology

 In 2024, Edinburgh-based SME Zelim achieved a remarkable milestone: securing a contract with the US Navy to deploy an advanced Person-in-Water detection system.
 This breakthrough, rooted in artificial intelligence, represents a significant leap forward in maritime rescue technology - and it all began with support from the UK’s Defence and Security Accelerator (DASA).

-The US Navy contract, awarded through a Phase I SBIR (Small Business Innovation Research) program, recognises Zelim’s cutting-edge AI-enabled detection and tracking technology.
+The US Navy contract, obtained through a collaboration with Tedgar Consulting and awarded through a Phase I SBIR (Small Business Innovation Research) program, recognises Zelim’s cutting-edge AI-enabled detection and tracking technology.
 This system, known as ZOE, can scan vast stretches of ocean, identifying and tracking individuals or objects with unprecedented accuracy - even in challenging conditions that would confound human observers and current vision systems.

 How did a small Scottish company attract the attention of the US Navy?
 In 2022, Zelim presented the search and rescue concept to the DASA Open Call, which offered essential early-stage funding and expertise, allowing Zelim to turn their idea into reality.
 Zelim’s DASA project helped the SME tackle significant challenges, such as gathering person in water rescue data across a huge range of conditions and creating a comprehensive database for accurately identifying humans in water - a critical component in making the system reliable enough for real-world rescue operations.